 - Google Infrastructure security design

 To help you perform tasks such as analyzing system performance and detecting and diagnosing problems early, SAP NetWeaver provides a central monitoring system that collects data about the components and activities system-wide.
-GCP provides its own monitoring system, Stackdriver Monitoring, to collect metrics, events, and metadata.
-As you implement and operate SAP NetWeaver on GCP, dealing with two disconnected systems and trying to figure out where the real issues exist can become challenging for support personnel.
-To make things easier, Google and SAP have worked together to create a monitoring agent for SAP NetWeaver running on GCP.
+Google Cloud provides its own monitoring system, Stackdriver Monitoring, to collect metrics, events, and metadata.
+As you implement and operate SAP NetWeaver on Google Cloud, dealing with two disconnected systems and trying to figure out where the real issues exist can become challenging for support personnel.
+To make things easier, Google and SAP have worked together to create a monitoring agent for SAP NetWeaver running on Google Cloud.

 Google's monitoring agent provides data to the SAP monitoring system.
 The monitoring agent provides metrics about:

 - Storage, for example, disk throughput and latency.